crontab/AsyncMux/README.md

 # AsyncMux
-### Asnychronous multiplexer utilities with caching for Swift
+### Asynchronous caching and multiplexing layer for modern Swift client apps

 #### Table of contents